bdlcm/Scientist-news-app/README.md

 # Scientist-news-app
 A news app showing current scientific publications, statistics and general news for the scientific community.
+The frontend was created using Ionic (TypeScript).